 China Railway History

-China is the third Asian country to build railway since the 19th century, after Japan and India.
+China is the third Asian country to build a railway since the 19th century, after Japan and India.
 The history of China’s railway began in the late nineteenth century during the Qing Dynasty.
 Until now, China’s railway has a history of more than 100 years.
-After more than a century of construction and development, China has built one of the world’s most extensive rail network and advanced high-speed rail technology.
+After more than a century of construction and development, China has built one of the world’s most extensive rail networks and advanced high-speed rail technology.

 Easy communication and urgent tickets booking via WeChat